context-driven-testing-toolkit/json-schema-command/README.md

 ### List the unique paths in a JSON document

 Each unique path in the JSON document is printed alongside a count of how many times that unique path occurs in the document.
-Arrays of any length are represented with the `[]` token and array lenght is never considered.

 ### Count how many times each unique path occurs